Eben-Success/Udacity_Data_Analysis_Projects/Project 3/README.md

 ### Introduction

 This dataset provides information about individual rides made in a bike-sharing system in the San Francisco Bay Area.
-The dataset has 183412 rows and 16 columns
+The dataset has 183412 rows and 16 columns.

+The code to this project can be found  in this [here](https://github.com/Eben-Success/Udacity_Data_Analysis_Projects/tree/master/Project%203)

 The project is divided into four stages:
 - [Prelimary Investigations](#investigation)